Zilvaro/adenwell-ecommerce/README.md

    ```
    git push heroku main
    ```
 14. Go to the app's dashboard on Heroku and go to Deploy.
 Connect the app to Github by clicking Github and search for the repository.
 Click connect.
-Also enable the automatic deploy by clicking Enable Automatic Deploys, so that everytime we push to github, the code will automatically be deployed to Heroku as well.
+Also enable the automatic deploy by clicking Enable Automatic Deploys, so that every time we push to github, the code will automatically be deployed to Heroku as well.
 15. Go back to settings.py and replace the secret key setting with the call to get it from the environment, and use empty string as a default.
    ```
    SECRET_KEY = os.environ.get('SECRET_KEY', '')